VaibhavSingh29/vaibhavsingh29.github.io/src/content/post/iisc-symposium-2025.md

 ---
-title: "Attended the 3-day Reinforcement Learning Workshop at Indian Institute of Science Bangalore, India"
+title: "Selected for the 3-day Reinforcement Learning Workshop at Indian Institute of Science Bangalore, India"
-description: "Attended the 3-day Reinforcement Learning Workshop at Indian Institute of Science Bangalore, India"
+description: "Selected for the 3-day Reinforcement Learning Workshop at Indian Institute of Science Bangalore, India"
 publishDate: "26 Jan 2025"
 tags: ["research"]
 ---